-The segment's products and related services include heating, ventilation and air conditioning (HVAC) as well as sales and services of elevators and escalators, primarily for industrial and commercial use.
+The segment's products and related services include heating, ventilation and air conditioning (HVAC) as well as sales and services of elevators and escalators across all building segments.
 It is sold directly to end customers or through a network of accredited sub-contractors.